 The characteristics of geodesic domes are also well-suited for outer space, beyond this atmosphere, on other planets, or leagues beneath the sea.
 Perhaps geodesic domes will be manufactured on an assembly-line like airplanes or automobiles; and in sufficient numbers so that everyone in the world could afford a geodesic dome for a home.
 At present, this unit addresses and presents the mathematical concepts and definitions that are geodesic-implicit.
 The lesson plans identify: goals; objectives; vocabulary; and assessments recommended for Mathematics, grades 9-12.

-(Recommended for Algebra, Geometry, Trigonometry, and Calculus, grades 9-12.)
+(Developed for Mathematics, grades 9-12; recommended for Mathematics, Algebra, Geometry, Trigonometry, Calculus, grades 9-12)